aireilly/openshift-mkdocs/docs/scalability_and_performance/ibm-z-recommended-host-practices.md

 Multiple queues are designed to provide enhanced performance for a network interface, but they also use memory and CPU resources.
 Start with defining two queues for busy interfaces.
 Next, try two queues for interfaces with less traffic or more than two queues for busy interfaces.

-### Use I/O threads for your virtual block devices
+### Use I/O threads for your virtual block devices {#use-io-threads-for-your-virtual-block-devices_ibm-z-recommended-host-practices}

 To make virtual block devices use I/O threads, you must configure one or more I/O threads for the virtual server and each virtual block device to use one of these I/O threads.